-External Interrupts are triggered by the INT0 pin or any of the PCINT[11:0] pins.
-Observe that, if enabled, the interrupts will trigger even if the INT0 or PCINT[11:0] pins are configured as outputs.
+External Interrupts are triggered by the INT0 pin or any of the PCINT[17:0] pins.
+Observe that, if enabled, the interrupts will trigger even if the INT0 or PCINT[17:0] pins are configured as outputs.
 This feature provides a way of generating a software interrupt.

 Pin change 0 interrupts PCI0 will trigger if any enabled PCINT[7:0] pin toggles.
 Pin change 1 interrupts PCI1 will trigger if any enabled PCINT[11:8] pin toggles.
-The PCMSK0 and PCMSK1 Registers control which pins contribute to the pin change interrupts.
-Pin change interrupts on PCINT[11:0] are detected asynchronously, which means that these interrupts can be used for waking the part also from sleep modes other than Idle mode.
+Pin change 2 interrupts PCI1 will trigger if any enabled PCINT[17:12] pin toggles.
+The PCMSK0, PCMSK1 and PCMSK2 Registers control which pins contribute to the pin change interrupts.
+Pin change interrupts on PCINT[17:0] are detected asynchronously, which means that these interrupts can be used for waking the part also from sleep modes other than Idle mode.